Splash Island

-Splash Island educational water park is located at the Toronto Zoo, in Toronto, Ontario, Canada.
+Splash Island is an educational water park located at the Toronto Zoo, in Toronto, Ontario, Canada.
 It uses interactive exhibits to teach about the water cycle (evaporation, condensation, etc.); aquatic animals; water flow in rivers, lakes, and oceans; and more.

 Exhibits teach evaporation, and how nature facilitates evaporation within plant life; and the three states-of-matter (solid, liquid, and gas), using polar bears and ice to show water in its solid state.